Introduction to product bundling

 • Garden Scents Set

-With your structure in place, here's how your production workflow operates:
+With your structure in place, here is how your production workflow operates:

 1. Manufacture your components — this increases component stock and consumes the raw materials in the component recipe.